captini-org/pronunciation-score-icelandic/README.md

 - Many works cited & discussed in the introduction of Pind 1999
 - Flego, S. M., & Berkson, K. H. (2020).
 A Phonetic Illustration of the Sound System of Icelandic.
 IULC Working Papers, 20(1).

-Please understand this measurement has not ever been tried for L2 Icelandic speakers, as far as I know.
+Please understand this measurement has not ever been tried for L2 Icelandic speakers, as far as known.
 But the figures of Pind (1995, 1999) for L1 speakers are encouraging.

 ## Notes

-The Kaldi acoustic models and pronunciation dictionary (lexicon) inside the `alignment` folder must NOT be released or distributed in any public way.
-These are for temporary demonstration purposes only, using pre-existing resources, compiled from various and partially unknown sources.
-Therefore, it is impossible to attribute them or gain permissions.
-They must be replaced before any software publication.
+Please see [about setup](https://github.com/captini-org/pronunciation-score-icelandic/blob/main/setup/setup.md) for documentation of how this demo was created.
+You do not need to repeat these procedures in order to run the provided demo.

 The files that Kaldi creates during forced alignment are not currently deleted.
 Therefore, they will accumulate in `alignment/new/` (one example included).